fbpx

 The only exception is if your original rental agreement says otherwise.
 But this is extremely rare.

-Although, in your separate agreement with the subletter, you can force them to pay for any damage they do.
+Although, in your separate agreement with the subletter, you can specify for them to pay for any damage they cause.

 Hopefully, they’ll pay up if this occurs, covering your expenses to the landlord.